Same-sex marriage in Maine: Marriage statistics

 In the twelve months that followed the implementation of same-sex marriage in Maine, a total of 1,530 same-sex couples had married, according to the state's Office of Data, Research and Vital Statistics.
 This comprised 16% of all marriages recorded in Maine in that time.
 Marriages between women outpaced marriages between men by a tally of 970 to 560.

+The 2020 U.S. census showed that there were 3,385 married same-sex couple households (1,464 male couples and 2,421 female couples) and 2,697 unmarried same-sex couple households in Maine.